How to remove Ukash Virus

 Special Removal Instructions for Ukash Virus

-Choose between safe modes in following order : Safe mode, Safe mode with command prompt
+Choose between safe modes in following order : Safe mode, Safe mode with networking and Safe mode with command prompt.

 Depending on outcome, use following guides :